The Singleton

 "Yes."

-"If you are right about the OOD coefficient — "
+"If you're right about the OOD coefficient —"

-She did not speak for eleven seconds.
-The two security personnel in the room did not move.
-The Medical Liaison against the back wall was reading something on his tablet.
+She did not speak for a long count.
+The two security personnel did not move.
+The Medical Liaison against the wall read something on his tablet.
+The Pilot G-2 lay where she'd set it, untouched, the small reluctant resistance built into its retract waiting at her hand.

 "Take it."

-"I am not going to release the hold yet.
+"I am not releasing the hold yet.
 Do not leave this building through that door.
 Marcus Meridian is on his way up.
-He is using a medical-transfer authority.
-I will let him extract you.
-I will close the hold when I have run your re-parameterization.
-If you are wrong, I will re-open it Wednesday."
+He's using a medical-transfer authority.
+I'm going to let him extract you.
+I'll close the hold when I've re-run your re-parameterization.
+If you're wrong, I re-open it Wednesday."

 "Okay."